Updated on August 11, 2026.

 Fitment is only one part of the decision.
 Owners still weighing risk, cost, reliability, and use limits should read the 6.7 Cummins DPF delete pros and cons before choosing a direction.

 Use exact model year, VIN, 2500 vs 3500, pickup vs cab chassis, pipe route, sensor count, and tuner plan.
-A 2019–2021 6.7 Cummins listing should not be stretched to cover 2022–2024 or 2025+ trucks without updated fitment data.
+A 2019–2021 6.7 Cummins listing has confirmed fitment data for that range specifically - it should not be stretched to cover 2022–2024 or 2025+ trucks.
+If you're shopping for a 2022–2024 truck, confirm current fitment against the latest part listings rather than assuming the 2019–2021 example applies; that generation has not been separately verified in this guide.

 Pickup vs Cab Chassis: The Fitment Trap Buyers Miss